MlleFabulous/DA387ALaborationer/README.md

 #34 Replaced Navigation drawer with an old Navigation drawer from an old project.

 #35 Worked on making the CurrentSessionFragment to work and start the same service on different occations.
 Deleted many unused files and added the pictures I will need for the Navigation drawer and other implementations in the future for P4Pathfinder.

+#36 Implemented rotation of the compass in CurrentSessionFragment that uses the accelerometer and magnetometer, added a permission in the manifest that might be used in the future.